trevclaridge/Writ-of-Rulers/Design Notes/Misc Ideas.md

 Wandering behemoths.
 These would be represented by single units in the game map that are not associated with any kingdom.
 They have a base strength of 2 or greater, and their movement is random (roll a d6 and travel in that direction via the hex grid).

 - add a kingdom class that can create a behemoth unit during one of the later Ages.

+---

+Points into the Wealth track can be used to buy stuff in a Marketplace.

+- The Marketplace is filled by either the GM or by players.
+- It probably costs a writ to buy anything from the Marketplace, because this also acts to move the Might/Wealth scale back towards middle.
+- Items listed in the Marketplace by the GM always cost 1 Wealth, but players can list their own prices for things they'd like to sell

+No idea what would actually be available in the Marketplace.
+Some ideas:

+- Special units
+	- perhaps there are mercenary units that belong to the highest bidder
+- Immediately finish an Agenda
+	- can be resold after use
+- Passive Writ generation (+x every round)
+	- don't love this one, too powerful and would likely never get traded
+		- unless it is single use like the others, i.e. get 3 writs for the price of 1, but can't be used the by same kingdom in consecutive rounds
+			- you can either sell it to another kingdom now for some Wealth
+			- or you can keep it for 2 rounds from now when you can use it again (repeat x times)
+- Free single use writs (i.e. Make a prediction for free when played)
+	- can be resold after use
+- any unit or landmark can be sold, including cities/population centers